Skip to content

 Sage Elliott

 🏳️🌈 Sage Elliott (she/they) has loved to read ever since they learned how to read.
-As a queer feminist, they thought it was important to amplify the voices of marginalized voices.
+As a queer feminist, they thought it was important to amplify the voices of marginalized people.
 When not blogging here, she can be found blogging on several other websites.
-For more information, check out Sage's Pages.
+For more information, check out my website.

 Leave a Reply